MichalSoszkoGID/dp-workshops2/README.md

 ## Solution

+Note: The solution proposed here does not stand as an one-and-only true way for building dbt pipelines.
+In fact, for such small number of tables and transformations the 3 - 4 level layer structure appears as an overkill.
+However, tight and precise naming convention with carefuly considered strategy for layering will become of most importance for larger projects - where the strength of dbt (and the Modern Data Platform) is greatly revealed.

 ### Adding new `users_address_continents` column to `dim_users`

 >-> Hint: After each step you can double-check if pipeline works by performing control `dbt run` execution.